daeh/zotero-markdb-connect/README.md

     (_ZoteroObsidianCitations_ finds the items based on the `Citation Key: mycitekey` entry that BBT adds to the `Extra` fields of items with pinned citekeys.)

   - Specify the location of the folder that contains your Markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
-The ZoteroObsidianCitation add-on will recursively search this path for Markdown files beginning with `@`.
+The _ZoteroObsidianCitations_ add-on will recursively search this path for Markdown files beginning with `@`.

     - NB this add-on expects that your reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BBT citekey).